Whalehead in Historic Corolla

 Special events for the ages.

 The Whalehead in Historic Corolla is an ideal location for wedding ceremonies, receptions, rehearsal dinners, family reunions, anniversaries, corporate gatherings, birthday and other celebrations!
 Getting married or have another celebration planned?
 The Whalehead is the perfect venue.

 Tours and Pricing

-The Whalehead in Historic Corolla is open Monday through Saturday for tours from 10:00 am-4:00 pm and, Sunday from 11am to 4pm.
+The Whalehead in Historic Corolla is open for tours from 10am to 4pm Monday through Saturday.
 Prices and tour options vary.
 Come uncover the mystery of a by-gone era on the Outer Banks, when waterfowl outnumbered the people, and a once flourishing family built a mansion retreat for the ages.
+Please note, there are no refunds on specialty guided tours.